Johndsalas/space_commander/README.md

 MORALE: Represents the crew’s resolve and effects how likely they are to produce resources during the production phase.
 Morale cannot be raised above 100% If morale ever falls to 0 the crew succumbs to despair or mutinies, and you lose the game.

+DISTANCE: Shows the total remaining distance your ship must traveled in order to reach Earth.
+          If distance reaches 0 you arrive on Earth and win the game.